imPBH/ProjetSQL-B2/README.md

 Here is the output\
 ![list all tournaments by place alt output](https://user-images.githubusercontent.com/59230262/214966348-ca4c7615-11c7-461f-a6f8-0eff899ec3c9.png)\
-We didn't used this one because it was not possible to print the output like we did with the loop on tournaments.
+We didn't use this one because it was not possible to print the output like we did with the loop on tournaments.

 #### Get the number of players by gender
 To get the number of players by gender, we run the `print_number_of_players_by_gender` function.\